mmendespro/micronaut-hexagonal-poc/README.md

 ## MICRONAUT HEXAGONAL ARCHITECTURE
-It´s the same example of spring-hexagonal-arch-poc [https://github.com/mmendespro/spring-hexagonal-arch-poc.git] but using Quarkus framework.
+It´s the same example of spring-hexagonal-arch-poc [https://github.com/mmendespro/spring-hexagonal-arch-poc.git] but using Micronaut framework.

 ## Micronaut 3.7.1 Documentation